If you already know what seed mixes are all about, you can jump to the end of this article to see my number one pick:

 Light Soil Texture

-Since young roots don’t have enough strength to navigate through a thicker soil such as your background’s soil.
+Since young roots don’t have enough strength to navigate through thick soil such as topsoil mixed with organic materials.
 They need a thinner and easy to navigate media.

 Lots of Water